tomrake/tomrake.github.io/_posts/2019-07-30-Critic-Build-a-CYGWIN-Environment.md

 - Set next interation.
 - Restate the CYGWIN enviroment for testing and building
-- Consider using Selenium / Appium tools
+- Consider using Selenium / Appium tool